sierrawillliams/menu/README.md

-# menu
+# Menu
-Template for restaurant menu
+Template for restaurant menu.
+To view go to menu.github.io.